New Year's food: Spain

+Sri Lanka

+Sri Lankan foods served for Aluth Avurudda/Puthandu (the Sinhalese/Tamil New Years) are typically sweets or desserts.
+Aasmi is a traditional deep-fried sweet snack.
+Bibikkan is a traditional Sri Lankan coconut cake.
+Kalu dodol is a sweet toffee.
+Kevum is a deep-fried sweet.

 United States

 In the US, areas with large populations descended from immigrants from a particular area tend to adhere to those areas' New Year food traditions.
 Greens, thought to resemble dollar bills, are common New Year foods.
 Others include lentils, which are round disks that are considered to resemble coins, and herring, which has a silver skin considered to symbolize silver coins.

 In the Midwest and certain parts of Pennsylvania, pork and sauerkraut are common New Year dishes.
 The fact that pigs root forward (as opposed to chickens, which scratch backward) is considered to be symbolic of making progress in the future.
 Long strands of sauerkraut are considered to symbolize a long life.
 Many in the Midwest are of German, Polish, and Eastern European descent, areas in which pork was commonly raised and where sauerkraut was common.
 The traditional butchering calendar also meant fresh pork was available at the time, and in most of the lower midwest cabbage is a late-year product.
 The tradition was likely brought to the US by the Pennsylvania Dutch.

 Blackeyed peas, usually in the form of Hoppin' John, are a common New Year dish in much of the southern United States.
 The dish also often includes pork, considered symbolic of good luck, and often is served with collard greens and cornbread; a common New Year saying is "Peas for pennies, greens for dollars, and cornbread for gold."
 The tradition of eating Hoppin' John originated with enslaved people and dates to at least the 19th century; the first known mention is in the 1838 novel Recollections of a Southern Matron.

 King cakes in the shape of a ring also are traditionally part of celebrations in the first days of the new year in the southern US, often with trinkets and coins baked inside.
 The tradition in the US dates to the late 19th century and is a successor of similar European traditions; commercial bakeries in New Orleans began producing the cakes in the 1940s.

 In areas with a large number of descendants of Italian immigrants, dishes of lentils and sausages are common New Year foods.
 In areas with large Scandinavian-descent populations, herring is a common New Year food.

 A related tradition is the smashing and sharing of peppermint pigs on Christmas Day to ensure good luck in the new year.